rgargana/puppet-mongodb_ops_manager/README.md

 The mms application and mms mongodb database can be installed on one server.
 The backup database should be first installed on another server.

-Currently the scripts don't support authentication or replica sets for application and backup databases.
+Currently the scripts don't support authentication or replica sets for application and backup mongodb databases.
-This is a very much a first version and current support readhat/centos.
+NOTE: *** This is a very much a first version and currently support readhat/centos. ***

 Minimal Usage:
 =============

-Setup a backup mongodb on a separate server
+Setup a backup mongodb on a separate server if using the backup daemon

     class { 'mongodb_ops_manager::backup_db':
       logpath      => '/data/backupdb/mongodb.log',